paulkernfeld/contiguous-data-in-rust/README.md

 # `tinyvec`

 `tinyvec` provides 100%-safe alternatives to both `arrayvec` and `smallvec`.
 It works pretty much the same way except that the types must implement `Default`.
-Note that it doesn't provide the exact same APIs
+Note that it doesn't provide the exact same APIs.

 ```rust
 use tinyvec::ArrayVec;